OI4/oi4-oec-kickstart/Readme.md

 After saving the editor, restart the container, e.g. using the *Portainer* ui.

+### Configure registry
+Default user/pw in settings is user "oi4" with password "oi4-mqtt-pw" (without "").
+If you want to change them, be aware that they have to be encoded in base64 in the *mqtt_credentials* file.

 ### Setup node-red flow

 To setup the example flow for node-red, get the flow from the [demo repository](https://github.com/OI4/oi4-oec-demo) by accessing *packages/oi4-oec-node-red-demo/src/* and copying the contents of the *flows.json* file.
 In the ui of the node-red instance on your developement target (port 1880) use